 The web design and development process can vary from agency to agency.
 All top web design agencies have internal processes to guide them during projects.
 Some methods are generally better than others.

 Seek to know from the outset what an agency’s process is and how they implement it.
 Who will participate in the project, and what will their specific role be?
 How will the process ultimately impact you?

 4. Will the Website Be Fully Custom?

 Lots of business websites today masquerade as custom while.
 But, in reality, they’re customized themes.
 Simply put, these websites feature pre-built themes that the web designer customized for a specific client.

-A custom business site means that the web designer does everything, from the layout to design pixel.
+A custom business site means the web designer does everything, from the layout to the design pixel.
 It also means that a qualified web developer has coded the website itself.

 5. Can You Guarantee a Consistent and Usable Experience Across All Devices?